BOSTON (AP) -Dave Lewis is out as the Boston Bruins' coach after just one season.

-The Bruins flirted with the playoff race for a while but went 1-10-1 in their last 12 games and played shoddy defence, allowing 289 goals - the second most in the league.
+The Bruins flirted with the playoff race for a while but went 1-10-1 in their last 12 games and played shoddy defense, allowing 289 goals - the second most in the league.

-Boston also was short on offence with 217 goals, seventh fewest in the league.
+Boston also was short on offense with 217 goals, seventh fewest in the league.

 Lewis was 35-41-6 in his lone season on the Bruins' bench.
 He also was the head coach in Detroit from 2002-04, where he had a 96-41-21-6 record.

-He did not immediately return a message left Friday night by The Associated Press at his home in suburban Detroit.
+A message seeking comment was left Friday night with Lewis at his home in suburban Detroit.

 Chiarelli said he has a short list of candidates to replace Lewis, but refused to comment on specific names.
 Chiarelli does believe it's critical for the team to have new leadership in place before the July 1 free agent signing period.